Stopping at Lake Baikal is on the top of most travelers' lists when planning a trek across Russia by rail.

-At a hostel in Ulaan Bator, our stop prior to Lake Baikal, we heard countless people recount their stories and longing for Nikita's Homestead – a hostel community of sorts on Olkhon Island.
+At a hostel in Ulaan Bator, our stop before Lake Baikal, we heard countless people recount their stories and longing for Nikita's Homestead – a hostel community of sorts on Olkhon Island.

 At the time, we hadn't even considered going to the islands, but when word of mouth is so strong, it's hard to convince yourself to go elsewhere.

 As mentioned before, Olkhon Island is the largest of the 26 islands at Lake Baikal, and to get there, one must take a ferry from Sakhyurta.

-Even then, you will need transport when you arrive at the other side, as Nikita's (if Khuzhir is your destination village) is still a drive away.
+Even then, you will need transport when you arrive on the other side, as Nikita's (if Khuzhir is your destination village) is still a drive away.
 It is best to organize a transfer with Nikita's in advance.

 If you enjoy the feel of nature and being away from the hustle and bustle, then island life is probably a good option for you, too.

 Nikita's Homestead – Accommodation on Olkhon Island

-The number one reason we loved Olkhon Island so much and decided to stay for 3 nights instead of 2 is Nikita's Homestead.
+The number one reason we loved Olkhon Island so much and decided to stay for three nights instead of two is Nikita's Homestead.

 Three sufficient and sufficiently Russian meals every day are included in the price!

-It was extremely easy to book a day tour of the island through Nikita's, bicycle rentals, transport to our next destination, and all without ever needing to worry about planning our next meal.
+It was straightforward to book a day tour of the island through Nikita's, bicycle rentals, transport to our next destination, and all without ever needing to worry about planning our next meal.

-Where not much else exists, Nikita's has filled a major gap and provided the island with even more tourism.
+Where not much else exists, Nikita's has filled a significant gap and provided the island with even more tourism.

 The one bad part about visiting Olkhon Island is the fact that it takes a good chunk of time (and money) if you want to backtrack and visit a shore village, like Listvyanka, afterward.

 On our limited schedule, we decided to stay an extra night in Olkhon Island and then head straight to Irkutsk for a night before hopping back on the train.